Return to Home Return to Overview Strategy Guide

 Overview

-Greer’s basic attack pattern centers around a handful of skills that have individual cooldowns, priorities and line of sight/range conditions.
-This means that while there is some randomness in the encounter, repeatable patterns often occur as high priority skills come off cooldown ar roughly the same instants over multiple pulls.
-The fight is separated into various main and split phases, with transitions triggered by hitting specific health thresholds.
+Greer’s basic attack pattern centers around a handful of skills that have individual cooldowns, priorities, and line of sight/range conditions.
+This means that while there is some randomness in the encounter, repeatable patterns often occur as high priority skills come off cooldown at roughly the same time over multiple pulls.
+The fight is separated into various burn and split phases, with transitions triggered by hitting specific health thresholds.

 Table of Mechanics